zbinney/Flint_Legionnaires/Frontline_Legionnaires_FinalAnalysis.md

 LD is a bacterial respiratory infection resulting in pneumonia.
 Because it presents like many other pneumonias and can typically be treated with antibiotics, many cases go undetected.
 This is particularly true when an LD outbreak is not known or suspected.

 State agencies reported 10 total LD deaths among Genesee County residents during the outbreak.
-Using data from a CDC-maintained national death reporting system, we estimated that from May 2014-October 2015 there were in fact *68.4 (95% credible interval: 27.5 to 114.4)* more total pneumonia and LD (P+LD) deaths among Genesee County residents than we would have expected based on what was happening in similar Midwestern counties.
+Using data from a CDC-maintained national death reporting system, we estimated that from May 2014-October 2015 there were in fact *70.0 (95% UI: 36 to 103)* more total pneumonia and LD (P+LD) deaths among Genesee County residents than we would have expected based on what was happening in similar Midwestern counties.
 These extra deaths also overlapped geographically with many of the reported LD cases.

 Although the first LD case identified by the state was admitted to the hospital in June 2014, pneumonia deaths began an unseasonable uptick in May.
 This fact, along with the likelihood that the first identified LD case was not the first actual LD case, prompted us to begin counting excess pneumonia deaths in May rather than June.

 Taken together, our results suggest the true death toll - and overall size of the LD outbreak - may have been larger than reported by the state.
 How much is an open question.
-There were 6-7x more extra P+LD deaths than reported LD deaths (68.4 vs. 10), but it is unlikely all of these extra deaths were due to LD.
+There were 6-7x more extra P+LD deaths than reported LD deaths (70 vs. 10), but it is unlikely all of these extra deaths were due to LD.
 Some of them may have been caused by increases in other respiratory diseases or as a consequence of other stresses from the water crisis.
 This would suggest the true size of the outbreak was somewhere between what MDHHS reported and 6-7x higher.
-That said, the increase we observed is *specific to Genesee County*, meaning whatever caused these 68.4 deaths should have been occurring there and not elsewhere, even if it was not LD.
+That said, the increase we observed is *specific to Genesee County*, meaning whatever caused these 70 deaths should have been occurring there and not elsewhere, even if it was not LD.

-It is also possible some LD deaths were not diagnosed as LD or pneumonia and therefore were not included in our 67.4 extra deaths.
+It is also possible some LD deaths were not diagnosed as LD or pneumonia and therefore were not included in our 70 extra deaths.
 Furthermore, it is also possible that LD *cases* were even harder to identify than *deaths*.
 In other words, the true non-fatal case count could have been even more than 6-7x higher.
 Because there is no way to retroactively identify undiagnosed LD cases or deaths, it is difficult to know exactly how much larger the total LD outbreak was.

 In any event, the data suggests the LD outbreak was, in fact, larger than reported.